 - 5 water and 2 sewer pump stations

 - 8 steel reservoirs

 - Over 295 miles of water main ranging in size from 4 to 16 inches

 - And other related facilities

 The District expects to continue expanding its facilities to meet the needs of its customers.

-The organization of the District includes an elected five-member Board of Commissioners, supported by a General Manager and staff of thirty-four employees.
+The organization of the District includes an elected five-member Board of Commissioners, supported by a General Manager and staff of thirty-six employees.